 - Do not put anything on or around the airbag covers or attempt to manually open them.
 You may damage the airbags and you could be injured because the airbags are not there to protect you.
-These protective covers for the airbag cushions are designed to open only when the airbags are inflating. - If your vehicle is equipped with left and right window bags, do not stack luggage or other cargo up high enough to block the location of the side curtain airbag.
-The area where the side curtain airbag is located should remain free from any obstructions. - If your vehicle is equipped with left and right window bags, do not have any accessory items installed which will alter the roof, including adding a sunroof to your vehicle.
+These protective covers for the airbag cushions are designed to open only when the airbags are inflating. - If your vehicle is equipped with left and right side curtain airbags, do not stack luggage or other cargo up high enough to block the location of the side curtain airbag.
+The area where the side curtain airbag is located should remain free from any obstructions. - If your vehicle is equipped with left and right side curtain airbags, do not have any accessory items installed which will alter the roof, including adding a sunroof to your vehicle.
 Do not add roof racks that require permanent attachments (bolts or screws) for installation on the vehicle roof.
 Do not drill into the roof of the vehicle for any reason.

+Airbags inflate in moderate to high speed impacts.
 Along with seat belts, and pretensioners, front airbags work with the instrument panel knee blockers to provide improved protection for the driver and front passenger.
-Left and right window bags also work with seat belts to improve occupant protection.
+Left and right side curtain airbags also work with seat belts to improve occupant protection.